joaodsimoes/olx-reviews/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Note: To load the extension onto a chromium browser, clone this repo, run npm install, then npm run build and then load unpacked the build directory

 TODO:
 - Refine the UI so it looks cleaner
-- Add a content script that interacts with the storage-API to serve as a caching mechanism to avoid spamming server.
+- Add a content script that interacts with the storage-API to serve as a caching mechanism to avoid spamming the server.

 ## Available Scripts